 This article presents a range of statistics covering children’s and young people’s education in the EU, the main sources of data being joint UNESCO-UIS/OECD/Eurostat (UOE) questionnaires on education statistics.
 Childcare data, coming from the EU’s data collection for statistics on income and living conditions (EU-SILC), complement the information presented for the youngest children.
 Data on outcomes of education, collected through the EU labour force survey (LFS), are also presented, with information on educational attainment and early school leavers.

 Early childhood education and care can potentially increase the well-being of young children, advance children’s rights and ensure that all children have a fair start in life.
 A number of studies during the last decade have shown the crucial role played by early life experiences on cognitive functions, educational attainment and life chances.

-Figure 1 shows the proportion of children aged less than 3 years who were cared for by formal arrangements, namely, in day-care centres; these participation rates are analysed by the number of hours during which care is provided (over and under 30 hours per week) which may reflect, at least to some degree, the different patterns of part-time/full-time work of parents across the EU Member States (for example, a particularly high share of the workforce in the Netherlands works on a part-time basis).
+Figure 1 shows the proportion of children aged less than three years who were cared for by formal arrangements, namely, in day-care centres; these participation rates are presented by the number of hours during which care is provided (under 30 hours per week or more) which may reflect, at least to some degree, the different patterns of part-time/full-time work of parents across the EU Member States (for example, a particularly high share of the workforce in the Netherlands works on a part-time basis).
 The information presented should also be considered with respect to different patterns of family structure and attitudes concerning the time that parents (in particular mothers, but also fathers) may or should spend with young children before returning/looking for work.
 In some southern and eastern EU Member States, it remains relatively common for young children to be cared for by their extended family (often grandparents), whereas families tend to be more dispersed in western and Nordic Member States, which may at least in part explain why they often have a higher demand for and supply of childcare services.

 WHAT IS THE DIFFERENCE BETWEEN FORMAL AND INFORMAL CHILDCARE?